SparebankenVest/akv2k8s-website/source/content/security/authentication.md

   * [AKV Authentication with the Controller](#akv-authentication-with-the-controller) for AKV Controller authentication options
   * [AKV Authentication with the Env-Injector](#akv-authentication-with-the-env-injector) for AKV Env-Injector authentication options

-## Situations where Default Authentication does not Work

-Currently only one situation has been identified, where default authentication does not work inside Azure.

-**When a [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is configured in the cluster, preventing containers from reading from the host.**

-Two solutions exists:
-  1. Change the Pod Security Policy to list `/etc/kubernetes/azure.json` under [AllowedHostPaths](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#volumes-and-file-systems)
-  2. Or use custom authentication (see below).

 ## AKV Authentication with the Controller

 The Controller will need AKV credentials to get Secrets from AKV and store them as Kubernetes Secrets or Config Maps. **If the default option (AKS credentials) works for you, use that.** If not, use custom authentication by setting `controller.keyVaultAuth` to `environment` or `environment-azidentity` and pick one of the [Authentication options](#custom-akv-authentication-options) described below.